 7. Be kind and loving to yourself.

 If you’re struggling with self-esteem, or you don’t like your body, give yourself the gift of compassion and kindness.
 Cultivate positive self-talk, tell yourself that you are vibrant and sexy, and commit to finding and celebrating your personal vibrance throughout the stages of your life.
 Release your expectations about how things ‘should’ be and seek out materials that realistically and compassionately discuss the complexities and joys of female sex drive.
 Check out some of these great posts about breaking down the myths of sex drive, understanding female arousal, and embracing sexuality without shame.
+And/or, consider visiting with a qualified therapist or psychologist who can help you build your self-esteem.

 8. Move your body and don’t forget about your hips flexors.